solid red star

 Butter: Perfect for baking or cooking, infusing butter with cannabis is a classic method that allows easy integration into various recipes.
 Use butter as a base for sweet treats of all kinds.

-Avocado oil: An excellent choice for infusion, avocado oil has a milder flavor than coconut oil but still with the high-fat content cannabinoids need for best infused results.
+Avocado oil: An excellent choice for infusion, avocado oil has a milder flavor than coconut oil, but it still has the high fat content that cannabinoids need for proper infusion.

 You sure can.
-Ingredients like the ones for Chef For Higher skip the infusion stage so you can get straight to making your edibles.
-Whether drizzling dressing on a salad or putting coconut oil in brownies opens the door to a new culinary adventure with these pre-made infusions.
+Using infused cannabis products such as those from Chef For Higher, skip the infusion stage so you can get straight to making your own edibles.
+Whether drizzling dressing on a salad or putting coconut oil in brownies, open the door to a new culinary adventure with these pre-made infusions.

 Chef For Higher honey ($50), with 10mg THC per teaspoon and 240mg total THC per bottle

-Want something savory, sweet, umami?
+Want something savory, sweet, or umami?
 The world of self-made edibles is only limited by your imagination.
-The world of cannabis edibles goes way beyond baking brownies or chocolate chip cookies (although there’s certainly nothing wrong with a classic).
+The world of cannabis edibles goes way beyond making brownies or chocolate chip cookies (although there’s certainly nothing wrong with a classic).
 Dream it, and you can make it.

 Get some inspiration from Food52 and Food & Wine before you head to the kitchen.

-Making edibles at home will require a few essential items to ensure a successful outcome.
-We recommend gathering the following items before diving into the process:
+Making your own edibles will require a few essential items to ensure a successful outcome.
+We recommend gathering the following items before diving into the process (and checking that your oven is fully functional and properly calibrated):

 Baking sheet